Introduction to CISSP Certification

 Certified Information Systems Security Professional (CISSP) is issued by the (ISC)² International Information System Security Certification Consortium and is an independent information security certification.
 131,180 (ISC)² members were possessing the CISSP certification globally, around 171 countries, with the United States of America having the maximum number of members at 84,557 members.
 The CISSP designation was accredited to the ANSI ISO/IEC Standard 17024:2003 as per June 2004.

-The U.S. Department of Defense (DoD), in case of both, Information Assurance Technical (IAT) and Managerial (IAM) categories formally approve it.
+The U.S. Department of Defense (DoD), in case of both Information Assurance Technical (IAT) and Managerial (IAM) categories, formally approve it.
 The need to have a set standard of a vendor-neutral certification program that provided a hierarchy and proper demonstration of techniques arose in the mid-1980s.
 Several organizations interested in this goal were made to associate with it in November 1988 by the Special Interest Group for Computer Security (SIG-CS), an associate of the Data Processing Management Association (DPMA).
-The International Information Systems Security Certification Consortium or (ISC)² was established in the year 1989 as a non-profit organization.
+As a result, the International Information Systems Security Certification Consortium or (ISC)² was established in the year 1989 as a non-profit organization.

-The committee, a first of its kind, to establish a Common Body of Knowledge (CBK) was established in 1990.
-CBK in its first version was finalized by 1992, and the CISSP certification was official by 1994.
+A first of its kind, the committee to establish a Common Body of Knowledge (CBK) was established in 1990.
+CBK, in its first version, was finalized by 1992, and the CISSP certification was official by 1994.